Skip to main content

 Getting started

-Welcome to TON quick start guide!
-This guide will give you a starting point for further research of TON concepts and basic practical experience of developing applications with the TON Ecosystem.
+Welcome to the TON Quick Start guide!
+This guide will give you a starting point for further research into TON concepts and basic practical experience in developing applications with the TON ecosystem.

 Prerequisites